elias89/elias89/README.md

 └── OS
     └── Linux💛
 ```

+### Things I feel are right (I'll be writting short articles about them soon):

+- Open source technologies.
+- Auto-pilot.
+- Less virtual meetings (Think about it, more than half the ones you're having aren't probably needed).
+- Less people.
+- Create your environment.
+- Privacy.
+- Less social media.
+- User interfaces.
+- Be technologically organic.

 Since you have took some time to read this, I want to give you some tips you might like: